 Note: When you power cycle your Phantom 2 Vision+ quadcopter or range extender, you will need to run the Vision+ Booster app again.

 It works on the Phantom 2 Vision+ and also the newer P2V+ V3.

 You can download the FPV Booster App from the following websites;

 Below is a short video which shows the increased FPV range and clarity you receive when using the app.

 The antenna is one the most important components of your FPV system, so having a great antenna is important.
 With a great antenna, you will be able to fly further and with a clearer view.
 Most drones come with linear antennas which can produce multi-path fading interference.
 This means reflected signals can return to the receiver and scramble the video feed or completely cancel it.

 When using circular polarized antennas on both ends, any reflected signals enter the receiver at significantly lower strength than direct signals.
 This results in cleaner video as well as better penetration.
 Circular polarization is best when used with high frequencies such as 5.8GHz.

 One of the best is the TBS Triumph SMA 5.8 GHz antenna by Team Blacksheep.
 Here’s a terrific video reviewing the TBS Triumph SMA Antenna with a FPV range over 1 km.

 Alex Greve who is President and CTO of Video Aerial Systems is pretty passionate about Antennas, FPV and UAV technology.
 In the below video, Alex is speaking about the Airblade Antenna and also explaining about antennas in general.
 Terrific knowledge.

 Alex explains how to use the new air-blade antenna’s on the Walkera TALI H500.
-These antennas will also work on many other drones such as 350pro or Scout X4, along with a DJI Phantoms, Blade quadcopter etc.
+These antennas will also work on most drones such as 350 Pro or Scout X4, along with a DJI Phantoms, Blade quadcopter etc.